kristina-altunina/news/README.md

 1. Create two .env files: .env.test and .env.development in the root of the project directory.

-2. Into each file, add PGDATABASE=, with the correct database name for that environment (see /db/setup.sql for the database names). eg. PGDATABASE=database_name eg. PGDATABASE=database_name_test
+2. Into each file, add PGDATABASE=, with the correct database name for that environment:

+In .env.development file add:
+PGDATABASE=nc_news

+In .env.test file add:
+PGDATABASE=nc_news_test

 3. Double check that these .env files are .gitignored.